 EM data were filtered and levelled using both automated and manual levelling procedure.
-Apparent resistivity was calculated from in-phase and quadrature data for three high frequencies - 34133, 6606 and 7001 Hz separately using a homogeneous half space model.
+Apparent resistivity was calculated from in-phase and quadrature data for four frequencies - 34133, 6606, 7001 and 880 Hz separately using a homogeneous half space model.
 Apparent resistivity grids were filtered using 3x3 convolution filter.
-Apparent resistivity was not calculated for 880 and 980 Hz due to low signal/noise ratio and results of the survey for these frequencies are presented as profiles plots of quadrature component.
+Apparent resistivity was not calculated 980 Hz due to low signal/noise ratio and results of the survey for this frequency are presented as profiles plots of quadrature and in-phase responses.